reubenja77/money-track/README.md

 ## Testing
 - Testing was conducted regularly throughout the development process as well as at the end of the project to ensure functionality and identify any potential issues early on.
 - Manual input testing was carried out to simulate real-world usage of the application.
 This involved entering data manually into the terminal system to ensure that all inputs were handled correctly and that the User interface responded appropriately.
+- Testing was also done by friends and family to get feedback to improve User experience.
 - PEP8 Validator was used regulary to ensure that the code meets all necessary standards and specifications.
 - Bugs that were encountered during testing have been documented in the Bug section, detailing the nature of the issue and the solution.